Electron-scale energy transfer due to lower hybrid waves during asymmetric reconnection: Observations

 \Cref{fig:1}j shows an idealized sketch of the full magnetopause crossing highlighted in the overview figure, along with the relative spacecraft separations in the ${\bf N}$--${\bf L}$ plane.
 The yellow arrow shows an estimate of the MMS formation's trajectory within the interval highlighted in yellow in the overview figure.
-We focus this analysis on the nine-second interval highlighted in dark magenta in the data panels (a-j) and in the schematic (panel j) where we observe large-amplitude oscillations, with frequencies $\gtrsim 1~\unit{Hz}$, in ${\bf B}$ and $n_e$, and intense lower hybrid drift wave activity in \Cref{fig:1}i.
+We focus this analysis on the nine-second interval highlighted in dark magenta in the data panels (a-j) and in the schematic (panel j) where we observe large-amplitude oscillations, with frequencies $\gtrsim 1~\unit{Hz}$, in ${\bf B}$ and $n_e$, and intense electric field fluctuations in \Cref{fig:1}i.
+The electric field fluctuations have frequencies comparable to the local lower hybrid frequency, which we identify as lower hybrid drift waves (discussed below).
 The oscillations occur while the MMS constellation travels along a thin plasma mixing layer at the edge of the magnetospheric outflow, and due to the back-and-forth movement of the thin boundary layer through the MMS formation.
 The wavy path within the dark magenta region (panel j) represents the oscillatory boundary motion along the MMS path, while the dark magenta color gradient gives a simplified depiction of the expected plasma density variation along ${\bf \hat N}$.

 In \Cref{fig:1}a, inside the dark magenta region, ${\bf |B|}$ decreases from $50~\unit{nT}$ to $35~\unit{nT}$ while we observe intense $\gtrsim 1~\unit{Hz}$ oscillations first in $B_L$, and then in $B_M$ ($\sim$ 08:40:56.5).
 The oscillations in $B_M$ last until $\sim$ 08:41:00, when we observe a sharp increase in $B_M$ from $|B_M| \approx 10~\unit{nT}$ to $|B_M| \approx 20~\unit{nT}$.
 From 08:41:00.5 to 08:41:02.5, $B_M$ accounts for most of the sudden increase observed in ${\bf |B|}$ since $B_L$ and $B_N$ remain nearly constant.
 After 08:41:02.5, $B_M$ decreases quickly, returning to values close to zero around 08:41:03.5.
 A remarkable feature of the magnetic field in this event is that, unlike most of the magnetic reconnection events in the magnetopause, $B_L$ has nearly the same magnitude on both sides of the magnetopause boundary.
 This strong $B_L$ in the magnetosheath side is related to the large flux rope observed by MMS after it crossed the magnetopause.